TheOdinProject/top-meta/FAQ.md

 **What is Thinkful and their relationship to TOP?**

-Thinkful pays for the domain and servers, it was part of the deal when Erik sold Viking Code School to Thinkful.
-They don't ask us for anything in return except a small ad on the site.
-They do not use our curriculum, nor do they contribute to ours.
+In the past, Thinkful paid our hosting costs in exchange for an advertisement.
+They did not use our curriculum, nor do they contribute to ours.
 TOP is fully run by the Core and Maintainer teams, as well as other contributors on a volunteer basis.

 **Are you affiliated with "_ bootcamp"?**